GMOD/Apollo/docs/Docker.md

     docker run -it -p 8888:8080 gmod/apollo:stable -v /jbrowse/root/directory/:/data

-Open (http://localhost:8888) in a browser and login with admin@local.host / password to get started.
+Open [http://localhost:8888](http://localhost:8888) in a web browser and login with admin@local.host / password to get started.

 Note: data is not guaranteed to be saved in this manner, but data is `/jbrowse/root/directory` will not be written to either.